jasonwhite/button/docs/_docs/tutorial.md

 input, it always produces the same output.
 Adding a comment to the source file has no effect on the generated code and so `gcc` generates the same exact object file as it would without the comment.
 Of course, this is specific to `gcc`.
-Not all compilers do this, but they should (I'm looking at *you* Microsoft).
+Not all compilers are deterministic like this, but they should be (I'm looking at *you* Microsoft!).

 Here, the checksum of `foo.o` did not change from the previous build and so Button avoids doing work that doesn't need to be done.